codidact/feature-development/CONTRIBUTING.md

                |- feature_name-fms.jpg
           |- another_feature_name

 * Everything canon will live in this repository.
 A feature/process will be present both as a directory in the repo and also as a card in the project kanban in the same repository.
-This kanban is used to identify where in the current process the feauture or process is
+This kanban is used to identify where in the current process the feature or process is

 * Use cases can be created by contributors by either creating an issue or submitting a PR with the use case in a markdown file in the same format as other use cases.

 * Completed use cases get assigned to `@cellio`, or the group design lead (currently `@mattjbrent`) for approval

 * Wireframes are created in Figma in a closed environment.
 Suggestions or ideas can be posted as issues in the repo, clearly tagged with the appropriate information.
-Wireframes can also be submitted in an issue as visuals which wil lbe translated to the Figma files by Codidact designers
+Wireframes can also be submitted in an issue as visuals which will be translated to the Figma files by Codidact designers

 * Once approved, wireframes are handed off the back end dev for technical consideration and implementation